Twins born in separate years in Connecticut

 The brother and sister — both weighing six pounds, nine ounces — were welcomed by Mykel and Aliyah Kiyomi Morris, of Hamden.

-Every year, there are about 120,000 twin births, USA Today reports.
+Every year, there are about 120,000 twin births, according to USA Today.
 The chance of twins having different birth years, like Souli and Seven Morris, is about 1 in 2 million, according to Natividad Medical Center.

 A set of twins born in 2020 have an even wilder story: they were born 30 minutes apart but in different years and different decades.